albertogg/albertogg.github.com/_posts/2014-03-23-rake-tasks-and-jekyll-posts.md

 Creating a draft or a new post is a repetitive task.
 If you are like me and often forget about things you probably need some automation in your life; if you don't, you can use this and start forgetting.

+In this post I'll be talking about some Rake tasks I use that help me create and publish drafts for my Jekyll blog.

+## Story

 For the last 2 years that I almost didn't blog at all, I was using two Rake tasks *stolen* from [Zack Holman](http://zachholman.com/) to create blog posts within Jekyll.
-At that time Jekyll was a bit different and both *stolen* tasks needed an update.
-A few weeks ago I revamped my blog completely including the Rake tasks.
-This was the end result.
+At that time Jekyll was a bit different and both the *stolen* tasks and blog needed an update.
+A few weeks ago (february 2014) I revamped my blog completely including the Rake tasks.
+This was the end result:

 ## New tasks *"tasks"*